sora-xor/sora-docs/src/participate.md

 ---
-title: "Participate in the Sora Network | Sora Docs"
+title: "Participate in the SORA Network | SORA Docs"
 head:
   - - meta
     - name: description
-      content: "Learn how to participate in the Sora Network and contribute to its development.
-Discover the various ways to get involved, such as staking, voting, proposing projects, and engaging in the Sora community."
+      content: "Learn how to participate in the SORA Network and contribute to its development.
+Discover the various ways to get involved, such as staking, voting, proposing projects, and engaging in the SORA community."
   - - meta
     - name: keywords
-      content: "participate in Sora Network, contribute to development, staking, voting, project proposals, Sora community"
+      content: "participate in SORA Network, contribute to development, staking, voting, project proposals, SORA community"
 ---

 # Participate in SORA Economy